rust-bakery/nom/doc/upgrading_to_nom_4.md

   Size(usize)
 }

-// if the "verbose-errors" feature is active pub type Err<E=u32> = ErrorKind<E>;
+// if the "verbose-errors" feature is not active pub type Err<E=u32> = ErrorKind<E>;

 // if the "verbose-errors" feature is active